 - 4. If a perspective is not accessed for some time, it may be automatically removed from the system.
-This behavior can be configured or disabled by JIRA administrators via Structure Maintenance (see page 383). - 5.
+This behavior can be configured or disabled by JIRA administrators via Structure Maintenance (see page 398). - 5.
 Once created, a perspective becomes accessible to any person who has access to the structure for which that perspective was created.

-2.3 Basic Operations
+2.2 Basic Operations

-2.3.1 Adding Issues
+2.2.1 Adding Items to a Structure